 - Poor relationship with your own mother.

-Having one or more of these risk factors does not mean that you will necessarily develop or experience mental health issues but it can be very useful to increase your awareness of these issues and what to look for.
+Having one or more of these risk factors does not mean that you will necessarily develop or experience mental health issues.
+However, it can still be very useful to increase your awareness of these issues and what to look for.

 Mental health risk factors for men

-For men, whilst the rates of depression and anxiety are often reported to be high, evidence suggests that these rates are not significantly greater than other times outside the perinatal (antenatal and postnatal) period.
+While rates of depression and anxiety are often reported to be high for men, evidence suggests that these rates are not significantly greater than times outside the perinatal (antenatal and postnatal) period.
 That is not to say the stress levels may increase, as this is compounded by change of routines, responsibilities and sleep.
 Research does, however, tell us that, if a woman is experiencing depression, the rates of depression in men significantly increase.
 In fact, men are 50% more likely to develop postnatal depression if their partner has depression at this time.